 Entrance:The library entrance features automatic doors that open at your approach.
 Step into the lobby to find a pay telephone on your left and drinking fountains on your right.
 Then there's another set of double doors, and you have entered the library lobby.
 Restrooms are to your right.
 The library's first floor is straight ahead.

 Fiction Collection:The fiction collection is shelved in order by the author's last name.
 The fiction collection includes novels and stories to satisfy a wide variety of reading interests, from bestsellers to lesser-known literary gems, and from cult favorites to classics.
-The mystery, science fiction, and western genres are shelved as smaller collections in the fiction area.
+Mystery, science fiction, and western genres are shelved as smaller collections in the adult fiction area.
 Paperback fiction is shelved along the wall at the back of this section.

 Hagopian Art Gallery:Collections of work by local artists and photographers rotate through the library's art gallery.
 It is located on the 2nd floor.